onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 This is the system that the young should build for themselves Intergenerational transmission not only of knowledge but also of opportunity Universal basic opportunity

+Universal basic humble pie - full accounting of your votes and decisions

 Do we want to collectively incubate a whole cohort of human potential and creativity by redirecting surplus their way in the name of something greater than ourselves?